 Numerical Ability – The DAT for numerical ability test is an assessment designed to test an individual’s understanding of numerical relationships and facility in handling numeric concepts.
 It measures the ability to understand and work with ideas related to numbers.

 Space Relations – The DAT for space relations test measures the ability to visualize a three dimensional object from a two dimensional pattern and to visualize how this object would look if rotated in space.
 It assesses the ability to “think in three dimensions”.

 Physical Evaluation – Applicants will be asked to perform common motions and activities that are expected of all apprentices as an Ironworker.
 Included in this physical evaluation is a 10 question interview.

-The recruitment, selection, employment, and training of apprentices shall be without discrimination because of race, color, religion, national origin, age, or sex.
-The JATC shall take affirmative action to provide equal opportunity in apprenticeship activities and will operate the apprenticeship program as required under Title 29 of the code of federal regulations, Part 30; Ohio Administrative code 5101:11; and the equal employment opportunity regulations of the State of Ohio.
+In the recruitment, selection, employment, treatment, and training of apprentices the Toledo Area Iron Workers Joint Apprenticeship Committee will not discriminate based on race, color, religion, national origin, sex (including pregnancy and gender identity), sexual orientation, genetic information, disability, Hispanic ethnicity, or age above forty years.
+The Toledo Area Iron Workers Joint Apprenticeship Committee will take affirmative action to provide equal opportunity in apprenticeship, and will operate the apprenticeship program as required under Title 29 of the Code of Federal Regulations, part 30, and the equal employment opportunity regulations of the state of Ohio.